scaffoldworkflow/scaffold/README.md

 ## About

 Scaffold is an infrastructure management tool that takes a waterfall approach to management.
-This works by tracking the state of each cascade (waterfall workflow DAG) task and triggering the next task as all its parents are in a success state.
-Cascades are manually triggered and report their state to the UI so engineers can track deployment and upgrade processes to ensure that they work as expected.
+This works by tracking the state of each workflow (waterfall workflow DAG) task and triggering the next task as all its parents are in a success state.
+Workflows are manually triggered and report their state to the UI so engineers can track deployment and upgrade processes to ensure that they work as expected.
 Additionally, Scaffold allows for input and file storage and loading to make task execution easier.
 Finally, tasks are executed within container images to enable dependencies to be brought along to the task execution.

 ## Rationale